ttntm/ttntm/content/blog/08-jquery-filter.md

 ### Content Setup

-In order to make the portfolio manageable, the site was set up using Hugo's so called "Page Bundles" ({{< link-underline-ext "Hugo Docs" "gohugo.io/content-management/page-bundles/" >}}), lots of shortcodes and customized metadata in each portfolio item's front matter:
+In order to make the portfolio manageable, the site was set up using Hugo's so called "Page Bundles" ({{< link-ext "Hugo Docs" "gohugo.io/content-management/page-bundles/" >}}), lots of shortcodes and customized metadata in each portfolio item's front matter:

     ---
     title: Example Case